GA4 Recommended Events: A Complete Guide

 Case Study: Tracking the login Event

-Suppose you want to track the recommended login event in GA4.
-This event is triggered whenever a user logs in.
+Let’s make this practical.
+Suppose you want to track the `login` event in GA4.
+This event fires whenever a user logs into your website or app.

 Event Parameter Name Type Required Example value Description